 Per respondents of a recent survey from Computer World, nearly 23% of smartphone users claim to use their device to pay for products or services, with 62% relying on banking apps for these transfers.
 Regardless, those that were surveyed also showed 50% that hadn’t yet started using their mobile payments.
 These numbers showed an opening in the market for business when it comes to developing new technology to increase consumers usage.

-Insight from JP Morgan reports shed light on the growing percentages of young metropolitan consumers, who are far more likely to use smartphones for cashless transactions, like their online shopping, compared to older demographics.
-For those merchants that offer payment capabilities including scan to play, QR code payment, tap-n-go along with credit/debit cards, they are far more likely to see a boost in their sales from a younger demographic, as 15-24 year old’s spend six hours or more a week online compared to the overall average.
+Insight from JP Morgan reports sheds light on the growing percentages of young metropolitan consumers, who are far more likely to use smartphones for cashless transactions, like their online shopping, compared to older demographics.
+For those merchants that offer payment capabilities including scan to play, QR code payment, tap-n-go along with credit/debit cards, they are far more likely to see a boost in their sales from a younger demographic, as 15-24 years old’s spend six hours or more a week online compared to the overall average.
 When analyzing the payment options the New Zealand public prefers, cards lead in holding the majority at 56% across all transactions.
-Following behind cards are digital wallets which consumers have quickly adopted, taking a 22% share in the e-commerce payments.
+Following behind cards are digital wallets which consumers have quickly adopted, taking a 22% share in e-commerce payments.

 Across the world, the shift toward a cashless future is well on its way.
 The advances in technology and systems that each government takes clearly correlate to how quickly their citizens adopt these new cashless payment habits.
 But with the growing trends of consumers, providing cashless capabilities is becoming a growing necessity for business owners.
 The question to add cashless capabilities is not if but, rather, when to make this move.
 Providing your consumers with digital payment options can give businesses, including the unattended sector a chance to leverage sales and provide new growth opportunities.